Six Major Benefits of Process MappingEmma Harris

 This can be hard to spot, but process mapping captures what is actually happening; who is involved, where information, data, materials are flowing and most importantly the handover points between processes, departments and supply chains.

-It is often in the capture phase – the actual process mapping - that opportunities for improvement are spotted.
-It can be found that processes are being duplicated in differing parts of the organisation, or something is being produced by one processes, which isn’t being used by any other.
+It is often in the capture phase – the process discovery workshops - that opportunities for improvement are spotted.
+It can be found that processes are being duplicated in differing parts of the organisation, or something is being produced by one process, which isn’t being used by any other.

-If not spotted in the capture phase, opportunities for improvement often become obvious once the AS-Is picture of your organisation is captured.
+If not spotted in the capture phase, opportunities for improvement often become obvious once the As-Is picture of your organisation is completed.
 Especially if the end-to end process is captured, showing the big picture.